pankaj892/Blog-App/README.md

-# my-first-blog
-## Finally!!!
-I learnt Django
-# A Blog created using Django Web Framework
+# A Blog created using Django Web Framework for Inout 7.0